WrinkleRelease/Composing-In-Markdown/README.md

 In CMD type `winget install --id Microsoft.VisualStudioCode -s winget` Or [download and install][1]

 Once inside of VS, go to `View > Extensions`.
-Search for and install the following extensions.
-I've also included some color themese in them I find easier to write with:
+Search for and install the extensions below.
+I've also included some color themes  I find easier to write with:

 - Better Fountain
   - [Better Fountain] features